Hawke's Bay: 1931 earthquake

+Second World War

+During the Second World War, the German submarine U-862 entered the waters around Napier undetected, surfacing by the Sound Shell.
+The submarine fired a torpedo at the Pukeko, a steamer leaving the Port of Napier, but narrowly missed.

+Cyclone Gabrielle

+On the 13th and 14 February 2023, Cyclone Gabrielle caused extensive damage in Hawke's Bay as it passed over the North Island.
+Power, phone service and internet access was cut to over 16,000 properties when the main Redcliffe substation was damaged in floodwaters after the Tutaekuri River burst its banks.
+Downstream, 1,000 people were evacuated from low-lying plains surrounding the river, where significant parts of Taradale, Meeanee and Awatoto were submerged.

+The floodwaters destroyed 4 bridges, including Redcliffe Bridge, a major crossing just south of Taradale.
+SH2 and SH51 bridges were heavily damaged, but did not collapse.
+A span of the Palmerston North-Gisborne Line crossing the Tutaekuri River also collapsed.
+The Ngaruroro River also breached its banks, flooding the town of Omahu where 20 people required evacuation via helicopter.

+In Wairoa, the Wairoa River breached its banks, flooding approximately 15 percent of the town.
+Access to Wairoa was cut off after extensive damage on SH2's Mohaka River Bridge in the south, and landslides also closing SH2 to the north.
+Water supply in Central Hawke's Bay failed, and a mandatory evacuation was ordered for eastern Waipawa after the Waipara river rose to record levels.
+The total cost and damages are unknown at this time.

 Geography

 The region is situated on the east coast of the North Island.
 It bears the former name of what is now Hawke Bay, a large semi-circular bay that extends for 100 kilometres from northeast to southwest from Māhia Peninsula to Cape Kidnappers.

 The Hawke's Bay Region includes the hilly coastal land around the northern and central bay, the floodplains of the Wairoa River in the north, the wide fertile Heretaunga Plains around Hastings in the south, and a hilly interior stretching up into the Kaweka and Ruahine Ranges.
 The prominent peak Taraponui is located inland.

 Five major rivers flow to the Hawke's Bay coast.
 From north to south, they are the Wairoa River, Mohaka River, Tutaekuri River, Ngaruroro River and Tukituki River.
 Lake Waikaremoana, situated in northern Hawke's Bay, roughly 35 km from the coast, is the largest lake in Hawke's Bay, the fourth largest in the North Island and the 16th largest in New Zealand.